kubedb/issues/design-docs/pgbouncer.md

 # PgBouncer Overview

 [PgBouncer](https://pgbouncer.github.io/) is an open-source, lightweight, single-binary connection-pooling middleware for PostgreSQL.
-PgBouncer maintains a pool of connections for each locally stored user, and database pair.
+PgBouncer maintains a pool of connections for each locally stored user-database pair.
 It is typically configured to hand out one of these connections to a new incoming client connection, and return it back in to the pool when the client disconnects.
 PgBouncer can pool connections to one or more PostgreSQL databases on possibly different servers and serve clients over TCP and Unix domain sockets.
-For a more hands-on experience, see this brief [tutorial on how to create a PgBouncer](https://pgdash.io/blog/pgbouncer-connection-pool.html) for PostgreSQL databa.
+For a more hands-on experience, see this brief [tutorial on how to create a PgBouncer](https://pgdash.io/blog/pgbouncer-connection-pool.html) for PostgreSQL database.

 With connection pooling, the clients connect to a proxy server which maintains a pool of direct connections to the real PostgreSQL server.
-We are palnning to introduce a CRD based implementation of PgBouncer baked right into KubeDB for PostgreSQL.
+We are palnning to introduce a CRD based implementation of PgBouncer baked right into KubeDB for Postgres.
 We are hoping that the implementation of connection pooling will be effective in improving the performance of your apps by decreasing the load on your PostgreSQL servers.